 As conditions warrant, and based on documented reasonable suspicion of an employee's questionable fitness for duty, MCWD reserves the right as a condition of employment to refer an employee for professional evaluation of his/her fitness for duty.
-Such evaluations may include drug and/or alcohol testing, a medical examination by a qualified occupational health physician, referral for evaluation by a duly licensed Substance Abuse practitionerSAP, or such other professional sources as may be considered by MCWD to be appropriate to prevailing conditions.
+Such evaluations may include drug and/or alcohol testing, a medical examination by a qualified occupational health physician, referral for evaluation by a duly licensed SAP, or such other professional sources as may be considered by MCWD to be appropriate to prevailing conditions.

-Employees so referred, including secondary referrals from the original source of a MCWD approved source, must comply with instructions, dates, times and locations of the referred source as a condition of continued employment.
+Employees so referred, must comply with instructions, dates, times and locations of the referred source as a condition of continued employment.
 Failure to cooperate and/or participate in such referrals may be considered grounds for termination.

-All information pertaining to a fitness for duty referral shall be regarded and held in the strictest confidence by the employee's department head, Management Services Administrator and the General Manager or designee.
+All information pertaining to a fitness for duty referral shall be regarded and held in the strictest confidence by the employee's department head, Management Services

+Administrator and the General Manager or designee.
 Only the General Manager or designee shall have the authority to receive information from referred sources regarding the conditions surrounding the nature of the referral and resultant outcomes from the referral source.